ibexa/documentation-developer/docs/ibexa_products/headless.md

 [[= product_name_headless =]] is a complete Digital Experience Platform (DXP), which comes with the following components to enhance user's journey:

-- [[= product_name_headless =]] comes with a personalization engine, allowing to recommend content to the front user according to its behavior, or, when authenticated, contents matching user's segment/group.
-See [Personalization product guide](personalization_brochure.md) for more.
+- [Personalization](personalization_brochure.md) engine, which allows you recommend content to end users according to their behavior, or, when authenticated, by matching with their segment/group.
 - Content scheduler, which allows you to establish the future of the content and use events to have a living front application, even when the editorial team is absent or reduced.
 This way, visitors can discover new content at midnight, during weekends or vacations.
 A calendar summarises those scheduled content events.